Introduction – HIV and STD risks

 - The risk of contracting HIV is less with receiving oral sex than many other sexual activities, but it is still present.

-- Your risk of contracting HIV from receiving oral sex is reduced if you do not have open sores or cuts on your penis.
+- You reduce the risk of contracting HIV from receiving oral sex if you do not have open sores or cuts on your penis.

 - Oral sex also presents a risk of contracting other STIs, most notably herpes.